ZG4RBU/Archiver/README.md

 - Download YouTube videos that may be deleted later.
 - Archiver can also be used as an OSINT tool to better visualize gathered information.
 - Ensure access to videos in regions with restricted internet access.
+- Use it as a tool for digital archiving and preservation of online media.

 ## How it Works
 Archiver relies on the Selenium and yt-dlp modules to function effectively.
 Here's a breakdown of its process: